-In general, parent/guardian notification will be conducted by means of Parent Communication System, the district website, and the district Facebook page.
+In general, parent/guardian notification will be conducted by means of the phone tree of emergency contacts established in each school building or other mass notification system ParentSquare.
 However, in some cases it may be necessary to use other means such as local media.
 Prior arrangements have been established with the appropriate media.